panios/suricata_parser/README.md

 ## Getting Started

-To get started, simply clone this repository and follow the instructions provided to convert your `alert-debug.log` files into a more usable CSV format.
+To begin, first clone this repository.
+After cloning, execute `parser.py` followed by `2csv.py` to initiate the data transformation process.

 Happy Experimenting!